CamilaJaviera91/CamilaJaviera91-dbt-transformations-sql-mock/README.md

     #### Ⅰ. Install Python and pip (if you don't have them)

     - DBT runs on Python.
-Fedora already includes Python, but make sure you have pip installed:
+Fedora already includes Python, but make sure you have pip installed.

     <br>